Melodrama (film genre): Gay significance

 Tab Hunter and Divine in John Waters's Polyester (1981), a camp-laden parody of Sirk's melodramas.

 Melodrama has long been a focal point for film scholars due to its ability to spark discussions on gender and sexuality within cinematic texts.
 Since the mid-1980s, sexuality has become a significant topic in film studies, largely due to contributions from gay and lesbian scholars and the rise of queer theory and studies, which have highlighted questions regarding gay spectatorship and sensibility in relation to melodrama.
 Some writers have considered the genre to be "cinema made for and by gay men."
 Despite the commonly assumed female demographic associated with woman's films, the "most conspicuous group who have found the 1950s family melodrama of particular interest are gay men", mainly because of the films' unintentional camp content.
 Although its definition is complex, camp can be identified as a subversive approach to reinterpreting and producing cultural products that delights in the exaggerated and the artificial.
 Before their 1970s reappraisal by film scholars, Sirk's films were already subject to gay following as camp works.
 In addition to Sirk's, several works by Minnelli, Nicholas Ray, George Cukor, Billy Wilder and Joseph Losey acquired cult status in gay male culture because of the "very excessiveness, extreme emotionality, mannered performances, style and very direct sentimental form of address that these films demonstrate."
 Several features of the family melodrama, later emphasized by film theorists as integral to the subversive and progressive essence of the genre, were precisely the attributes that gay men found humorous.
 Several later exponents of gay cinema, like John Waters, Pedro Almodóvar, Rainer Werner Fassbinder and Todd Haynes, among others, have cited campy melodramas as a major influence.

-Outside Hollywood

-Korean cinema

-In South Korea, the end of the Korean War in 1953 was followed by a flowering of cinema known as the Golden Age, in which a local variant of melodrama came to the fore.
-The beginning of the Golden Age of South Korean Cinema was signaled by two very popular films, Lee Gyu-hwan's 1955 adaptation of The Tale of Chunhyang and Han Hyung-mo's Madame Freedom (1956), and the period would last until 1972.
-South Korean Golden Age melodrama distinctly deviates from Peter Brooks' description of Hollywood melodrama, where the focus is on making private life interesting through dramatic flair while avoiding specific historical or political contexts for wide appeal.
-Rather than diluting its narratives to appeal to an international audience, South Korean Golden Age melodrama integrated the traumatic historical circumstances of the country into its stories.
-As noted by Nancy Abelmann and Kathleen McHugh: